Retirees frequently asked questions

 How do I set up direct deposit or make a change to my current direct deposit bank account?

-Having your benefit directly deposited into your bank account is the most efficient and secure method for you to receive benefits.
-To set up direct deposit or change an existing direct deposit, log into Member Access and select Payment.
-Next choose Set Up Direct Deposit to set up a new direct deposit or choose the View/Change Direct Deposit option to modify an existing direct deposit.
-You may also complete a Direct Deposit Authorization (Form 7204) and send it to:
+Having your benefit directly deposited into your bank account is the most efficient and secure method for you to receive retirement benefits.
+To set up direct deposit or change an existing direct deposit, complete a Direct Deposit Authorization (Form 7204) and mail it to:

 Attention: Benefit Payments Department